EsraaYaShamala/GoogleClassroomClone/README.md

 # Google Classroom Clone
+> A production-level Laravel application demonstrating advanced backend development practices.
 ## 📌 Project Overview
 A full-featured **Google Classroom Clone** built with **Laravel**, designed to manage virtual classrooms and educational workflows.
 The project demonstrates advanced Laravel concepts, clean architecture, and real-world backend features commonly used in production-level applications.
+This project was built as a real-world Laravel application showcasing advanced backend development concepts.

 ---